 With over 85,000 acres of prime Colorado real estate to explore, Chico Basin Ranch gives potential cowboys and cowgirls a chance to really see what the old west was like.
 Unlike some working ranches that lure in travelers with the promise of lots of amenities, Chico Basin is grounded in a more realistic approach, giving visitors a truly authentic experience.

 While here, you'll get a chance to see what cowboy like is all about as you join the staff in their daily chores.
 That could include just about anything from mending fences and branding cattle, to moving the herd from one pasture to the next.
 Every day is an adventure at Chico Basin.

 06 of 08

-At the Double Rafter Ranch, visitors aren't pampered or coddled in any way, but they are given the chance to participate in a cattle drive just as it was conducted back in the 1880s.
-The sprawling ranch covers more than 60,000 acres and has seven grazing pastures which the herd is rotated between.
+At the Double Rafter Ranch, visitors aren't pampered or coddled in any way, but they are given the chance to participate in a cattle drive just as it would have been conducted back in the 1880s.
+The sprawling ranch covers more than 60,000 acres and has seven grazing pastures which the herd rotates between.
 Moving those cows takes time, dedication, and skill, just like it did a century and a half ago.
 You'll learn to ride, rope, and wrangle with the best of them and go home feeling like a real ranch hand.

 07 of 08

-Nestled out on the Kansas prairie, just a short distance from historic Dodge City, Moore Ranch is a working ranch with a herd of 300 head of longhorn cattle and about 50 horses on the premises at any given time.
-Visitors can get the sense of what it was like to drive those cattle into town as part of the ranch's regular cattle drive.
-But what sets this place apart from some of the others is that they only accept a maximum of five guests at a time, ensuring that everyone gets a unique and personal experience.
+Nestled out on the Kansas prairie, just a short distance from historic Dodge City, Moore Ranch is a working ranch with a herd that consists of 300 head of longhorn cattle and about 50 horses.
+Visitors can get the sense of what it was like to drive those cattle into town as part of the ranch's regular cattle drives, which stove to be as authentic as possible.
+But what really sets this place apart from most of the others is that they only accept a maximum of five guests at a time, ensuring that everyone gets a unique and personal experience.

 08 of 08